anhinga/2019-python-drafts/vispy/README.md

 The first of these articles provides information on how his famous [Elevated](http://www.iquilezles.org/prods/index.htm#elevated) 4 kb intro is made.
 I wanted to understand that one since I first seen it a few years ago.

 To link this back to VisPy examples, the Shadertoy program https://www.shadertoy.com/view/MdX3Rr is implemented by https://github.com/vispy/vispy/blob/master/examples/demo/gloo/shadertoy.py (if you have VisPy installed, just run `python shadertoy.py` to reproduce this Shadertoy animation).

+***

+The materials for my @party 2019 compo entry related to VisPy and shaders are in `atparty-2019` subdirectory.